mosra/m.css/doc/documentation/python.rst

 be a plain module (instead of a package) and since those can't have submodules, all found submodules in it are ignored.

-.. block-success:: Overriding the set of included names
+.. block-success:: Overriding the set of included names, module reorganization

-    In case the autodetection includes more than you want or you need to include names from other modules as part of the module you need, you can temporarily override the :py:`__all__` attribute when generating the docs.
+    In case the autodetection includes more than you want or, conversely, you need to include names that would otherwise be excluded (such as underscored names), you can temporarily override the :py:`__all__` attribute when generating the docs.
 For example, the following will list just the :py:`pow()` and :py:`log()` funtions from the :py:`math` module, ignoring the rest:

     .. code:: py